Attractor learning for spatiotemporally chaotic dynamical systems using echo state networks with transfer learning: Results

-When $L$ varies, it is computationally expensive to train a \textit{de novo} ESN to predict the power spectrum for each new value of $L$.
-We therefore investigate the efficacy of transfer learning with respect to $L$ for the prediction of the power spectrum.
+When $L$ changes instantaneously, it is computationally expensive to train a \textit{de novo} ESN to predict the power spectrum for each new value of $L$ because one needs to generate a new training dataset for each new such value.
+Thus, in the context of using ESNs for systems with different values of parameters, generating new training data can be a computational bottleneck.
+Transfer learning can potentially reduce the computational cost by utilizing smaller datasets for retraining.
+In this section, we demonstrate the efficacy of transfer learning with respect to $L$ for the prediction of the power spectrum.
+Further, we show that when $L$ increases instantaneously, transfer learning restores the ability of the ESN to predict the correlation dimension of the attractor.

 We consider $L=22$ and $L=43$, values of $L$ that correspond to the presence of $3$ and $6$ linearly unstable Fourier modes, respectively.
 Importantly, the power spectrum for $L=43$ differs considerably from the power spectrum for $L=22$ (Figure~\ref{fig:L_with_TL}, blue and red curves, respectively).